 History of the Park Labyrinth

-Kay Christian, a physician assistant at Redwoods Rural Health Center (RRHC), and Gillian Brown, a local teacher and labyrinth designer who completed her MA thesis on the topic of labyrinths, created ours.
+Kay Christian, a physician assistant at Redwoods Rural Health Center (RRHC), and Gillian Brown, a local teacher and labyrinth designer, (who completed her MA thesis on the topic of labyrinths) created the one at Southern Humboldt Community Park.

 The generosity of many donors, including the Humboldt Area Foundation, enabled completion of the labyrinth in 2008.
 RRHC originally held fiscal sponsorship.
 However, the Park now manages the labyrinth.